gmtsciencedev/scitq/ansible/README.md

 a number of different systems and make a versatile solution in that field.

 ## Server preparation
 Before installing you should consider your server security.
-As for now, PYTQ operate in a closed environment where all nodes blindly trust the server, and the server trust the nodes and send them tasks to execute.
+As for now, scitq operate in a closed environment where all nodes blindly trust the server, and the server trust the nodes and send them tasks to execute.
 This may change in the future.